Trading Glass

 Introduction

-By now, you know: Edge isn’t just about setups.
-It’s about the clarity and control you bring into each moment.
+Edge isn’t just about setups.
+It’s about the clarity and control you bring into each moment — and that clarity depends on how well you manage energy, not just risk.

-This final post shows you how to build a practical, personalized energy strategy, so you can trade with more:
+This post shows you how to build a practical, personalized energy strategy, so you can trade with more intention, resilience, consistency, and longevity.

 What Is Execution Energy?